hotwax/oms-documentation/user-manuals/returns/in-store-returns.md

      - Click the `Update` button to receive a return for the selected items.

 9. **Ensure Returns Job is Scheduled:**
-   - In the `HotWax Commerce Job Manager` app, ensure the `returns` job to update returns on e-commerce is scheduled from the `Orders` page.
+   - In the `HotWax Commerce Job Manager` app, ensure the `refunds` job to update returns on e-commerce for refund creation is scheduled from the `Orders` page.
+For more details on how in-store returns are updated on Shopify, you can visit our [Shopify integration guide](https://docs.hotwax.co/integration-resources/how-does-hotwax-commerce-manage-order-returns/in-store-returns)

 10. **Verify Returns on Shopify:**
-    - To verify order returns on `Shopify`:
+    - To verify order returns on Shopify:
-      - Go to the `Shopify` admin panel.
+      - Go to the `Shopify admin panel`.
       - Navigate to `Orders` and access `Order Details` by clicking on the corresponding order ID.
+      - Return information will be available for the corresponding order items.

 By following these detailed steps, store associates can efficiently navigate through the HotWax Commerce platform, manage in-store returns, and contribute to a smooth and effective customer experience.